 The credits earned through The Apprentice School will be applicable to AAS Maritime Technology degree awarded by The Apprentice School provided a grade of 'C' or higher is earned.
+At the end of each course, students may elect to not have courses reflected on their transcripts.
 The transferability of credits earned at The Apprentice School to other postsecondary institutions is determined by the institution to which the student transfers.